ThorbenKuck/NetCom2/CONTRIBUTING.md

 * __dev__ into __master__
   Such a pull-request is considered a release.
 Before requesting such a pull-request, run all tests.
 If any fails, this pull-request should not be created.
   All Tests have to be run again, before accepting such a pull-request.
 If any fails, this pull-request will be denied.

+### Your Branch

+If The Issue, you are working on, contains the label "urgent", branch from __dev__.

+Else, branch from NIGHTLY.

+Once finished, open the pull-request only to the branch you originally branched from.

+# Workflow

+To correctly contribute on NetCom2, follow the following guidelines:

 ### Conventions